sazamansari/node.js-_microservices/CODE_OF_CONDUCT.md

 # Code of Conduct

-We are committed to providing a friendly, inclusive, and safe environment for all participants in our project repository.
-This code of conduct outlines our expectations for behavior and ensures that everyone can collaborate in a positive and respectful manner.
-By participating in this project, you agree to abide by this code of conduct.
+We are dedicated to fostering a friendly, inclusive, and safe environment for all participants in our project repository.
+This code of conduct sets out our expectations for behavior, ensuring that everyone can collaborate positively and respectfully.
+By engaging in this project, you agree to uphold this code of conduct.

 ## 1. Be Respectful and Inclusive